-When you’re trying to find quality HVAC services, you generally want a technician that understands what they’re doing.
-Many service companies advertise expert staff, but how can you know for sure?
-One of the easiest ways to verify if an HVAC technician is knowledgeable is by checking their certifications.
-HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.
+When you’re looking for quality HVAC services, you generally want a technician that knows what they’re doing.
+Many service companies advertise expert staff, but how can you know for certain?
+One of the best ways to check if an HVAC technician is knowledgeable is by checking their certifications.
+HVAC certifications should demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other core aspects of the industry.

-There are many HVAC certifications available.
+There are multiple HVAC certifications available.
 Some concentrate on a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about a few of the most common HVAC certifications you’ll find in your search for services.
+We’ll take a look at key details about a few of the most common HVAC certifications you’ll come across in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC proficiency, with tens of thousands of certified technicians.
-Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification testing.
+Other organizations like the ACCA and the federal Environmental Protection Agency assist with the NATE program to standardize the certification testing.
 To pass, participating technicians must meet a minimum score of 70%.
-To maintain NATE certification, technicians must receive additional education or take another exam every two years.
+To maintain NATE certification, technicians must receive continued education or retake an exam every two years.

-Full certification is a multiyear process consisting of four separate tests.
-The first two are offered for entry-level technicians while the other set of exams provide full certification and senior-level status:
+Total certification is a multiyear process consisting of four separate tests.
+The first two are offered for entry-level technicians while the second set of exams provide full certification along with senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can reaffirm any education or training already completed.
-The Ready-to-Work certification is particularly beneficial for recent graduates of trades programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can supplement any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

 - Core and Specialty Certification – Once a technician has been in service for two or more years, they can achieve NATE certification.
-Technicians will have to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC equipment.
+Technicians will need to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians need to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible to apply for the senior certificate.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
+Technicians have to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible to apply for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was created in 1894.
-ASHRAE and its members share research and education about HVAC equipment with the intent to promote sustainability, energy efficiency and high indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
+ASHRAE and its members offer research and education about HVAC products with the intent to promote sustainability, energy efficiency and high indoor air quality.
 Through their efforts, ASHRAE creates industry standards with federal recognition.
 These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.

-Most of ASHRAE standards are relevant to commercial properties and industrial facilities, as they typically have the highest rates of energy use.
-They’ll determine how HVAC system design can be improved as well as how equipment should be installed and maintained.
-ASHRAE also monitors how the engineering and architectural design of the building itself affects energy use.
+Most of ASHRAE standards are concerned with commercial properties and industrial facilities, as they often have the highest rates of energy expenditure.
+They’ll research how HVAC system design can be improved as well as how equipment should be installed and maintained.
+ASHRAE also researches how the engineering and architectural design of the building itself influences energy use.

-Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and offers sessions for participants to attend both on-site and online.
-Contractors hoping for accreditation have two programs to select from:
+Another national HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
+This organization encourages rigorous training and hosts sessions for members to complete both on-site and online.
+Contractors wanting accreditation have two programs to choose from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties like homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment found in residential properties such as homes and apartments.

 - The New Homes Program: The New Homes track specializes in designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are performed to ensure members maintain their expertise.
+Random audits are conducted to make sure members maintain their proficiency.

 Industry Competency Exams are handled by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are distinguished from the NATE certification exams but cover similar topics.
-Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
+These are separate from the NATE certification exams but review similar topics.
+Testing is offered for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are even available for commercial refrigeration.

-To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.
+To be ICE-certified for residential equipment, technicians will need to pass both a core exam as well as specialty sections for services like furnace installation, service or even knowledge of components.
+Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge instead of specialty sections.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
+The Environmental Protection Agency provides comprehensive regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
 To earn the Section 608 Technician Certification, the test should be specific to the equipment the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for different levels of proficiency in the HVAC industry.
-For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are designed for high school students who have completed qualifying HVAC education programs.
-Additional testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for different levels of proficiency in the HVAC industry.
+For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
+Further testing is offered for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-Can help reduce costs and speed up services: Technicians who spend the time and resources necessary for these certifications often use less time and fewer resources when servicing your equipment.
+Can help lower costs and speed up services: Professionals who spend the time and resources required for these certifications often require less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.